KennyGonzales/azure-network-protocols/README.md

 <p>

-Allow the networking and the other settings as default, and select Review.
+Allow the networking and the other settings as default, and select `Review`.
 If necessary, review the details that have been selected for this Virtual Machine.
-Once the details of the settings are in order, click Create.
+Once the details of the settings are in order, click `Create`.

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>